rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 ---
-title: Using Webpack with Middleman
+title: Using webpack with Middleman
 author: Ross Kaffenberger
 published: true
 summary: 'Ditch Sprockets and embrace the external pipeline'
-description: 'Explaining how to integrate the Webpack asset management tool with the Ruby static web framework Middleman'
+description: 'Explaining how to integrate the webpack asset management tool with the Ruby static web framework Middleman'
 pull_image: 'blog/stock/tundra-hike-pexels-photo.jpg'
 category: Code
 tags: